Instituto de Óptica "Daza de Valdés"

 Here’s the video of a talk at UCLA’s IPAM, with an overview of the research done at his lab in the period 2015-2020.
 More recently, he has introduced a novel formulation for the receptive fields of neurons that allows to develop more accurate and flexible models for visual perception and visual neuroscience, as well as to enhance the performance of image processing and computer vision methods.

-Projects for MSCA (Marie Sklodowska-Curie Actions) Postdoctoral Fellowships, Ramón y Cajal Fellowships and Juan de la Cierva Fellowships (drop me an email for details).
+Opportunity for postdocs: calls for Ramón y Cajal and Juan de la Cierva fellowships (e-mail me for details)